Beuth-Erdelt/DBMS-Benchmarker/paper.md

 This timer gives the time in ms and per session.
 It aggregates all runs of a session and sums up their *timerRun*s.
 A session starts with establishing a connection and ends when the connection is disconnected.
-This timer ignores warmup / cooldown phases, since they are only valid for runs.

 The benchmark times of a query are stored in csv files (optional pickeled pandas dataframe): For connection, execution and transfer.
 The columns represent DBMS and each row contains a run.

 We also measure and store the **total time** of the benchmark of the query, since for parallel execution this differs from the **sum of times** based on *timerRun*.
 Total time means measurement starts before first benchmark run and stops after the last benchmark run has been finished.
 Thus total time also includes some overhead (for spawning a pool of subprocesses, compute size of result sets and joining results of subprocesses).
-Additionally total time always spans all benchmarks.
-The sum of times on the other hand ignores warmup and cooldown phase.
+Thus the sum of times is more of an indicator for performance of the server system, the total time is more of an indicator for the performance the client user receives.

 We also compute for each query and DBMS

-* **Latency**: Mean time (without warmup / cooldown)
+* **Latency**: Measured Time
 * **Throughput**:
-  * Number of runs per total time (including warmup / cooldown phase)
+  * Number of runs per total time
-  * Number of parallel clients per mean time (without warmup / cooldown)
+  * Number of parallel clients per mean time

 In the end we have
 * Per DBMS: Total time of experiment
 * Per DBMS and Query:
   * Time per session